-Available profits in relation to the land receipt are distributed at 25% to TTL Landmark Court Properties Limited
+\ Available profits in relation to the land receipt are distributed at 25% to TTL Landmark Court Properties Limited a) Earls Court Partnership Limited

-Notes to the Financial Statements 18.
-Investment in associated undertakings
+19. Investment in associated undertakings

 The Group holds a 37 per cent holding in the ownership and voting rights of Earls Court Partnership Limited (ECP), a property development company incorporated in England and Wales.
 Through its voting rights and representation on the Board of Directors of ECP, the Group has significant influence but not control over the relevant activities of ECP.
 The Group's investment is therefore accounted for using the equity method in these consolidated accounts.